 Best sustainable fashion brand for cosy and high-quality jumpers

 If you’re looking for soft jumpers to keep you warm when temperatures drop, Celtic & Co should be your go-to brand.
 Besides using natural fibres in most of its production, recycled packaging and compostable tags, the brand is slow fashion adept, producing timeless and high-quality pieces that can be worn over and over again.
 From loungewear to outerwear and footwear, Celtic & Co has you covered for more than just one cold season.
-One of our favourites is the funnel neck felted jumper.
-Super soft and comfy, it also comes in different colours and patterns.
-Wear it tucked in your mom fit denim and sneakers for a cool and casual look.

 Best sustainable fashion brand for colorful loungewear